2021.02

 • Server shows information about JVM memory allocation, including garbage collection.

-• Exceptions show error conditions reported by your servers.
+• Exceptions shows error conditions reported by your servers.

 Clarity alerts